-Children will also hear, share and discuss a wide range of high quality books to develop a love of reading, broaden their vocabulary and develop their understanding.
-It is important that pupils listen to and discuss stories, poetry and non-fiction at a level beyond that at which they can read independently in order to develop pleasure in reading, increase their vocabulary and awareness of grammar and develop skills of inference.
-This should continue throughout their primary years both at home and at school.
+Children will hear, share and discuss a wide range of high quality books to develop their love of reading, broaden their vocabulary and develop their understanding of a range of experiences.
+We believe that it is important for children to hear and discuss stories, poetry and non-fiction at a level beyond that at which they can read independently in order to develop pleasure in reading, increase their vocabulary and awareness of grammar, and develop skills of inference.

 Bug Club is a whole-school reading programme which provides online reading books.

-To ensure a consistent and progressive approach we use the online resource letterjoin as well as the mnemonics from the RWI Phonics scheme.
+To ensure a consistent and progressive approach to handwriting we use the mnemonics from the RWI Phonics scheme and the online resource letterjoin.
+Across the school handwriting is carefully modelled by the teacher in all lessons.
 The children use handwriting books to record and practise their handwriting.
-Across the school, handwriting is carefully modelled by the teacher in all lessons.
-The use of patterns and consistent language to support letter formation and appropriate letter-joins is also embedded enabling children to also further develop their fine motor skills.
-High expectations are communicated through the ‘five finger check’ for all writing activities.
+To support the development of their handwriting, children within Reception are provided with a range of different opportunities to develop their fine motor skills.
 A high standard of presentation is always encouraged and expected in children’s written work across the wider curriculum.

 At The Oaktree School spellings are taught using a whole class approach.
 High frequency words have been grouped to form ‘houses’ which have been further grouped to former ‘streets’.
 There are eight spelling houses in the blue street and eight spelling houses in the red street.
-Individual houses are taught over a period of a week or two depending on the children’s stage of learning.
+Individual houses are taught depending on the children’s stage of learning.
 The focus house is displayed within the classroom so that children are able to refer to it in their writing.
-Words on the focus house are ‘quizzed’ weekly or bi-weekly and form part of the non-negotiable five finger check.
+Words on the focus house are ‘quizzed’ weekly or bi-weekly and spelling houses form part of the non-negotiable five finger check.

 The Wider Curriculum